 - Assistance with assembling the application packet, reviewing and providing consultation.

 STEP 2: TARGET TRADITIONAL FUNDING SOURCES

-Financing educational technology that is evidenced based and is correlated to physical fitness, academic achievement, school attendance, and parental engagement like the Spirit System®, is available through multiple traditional school funding streams such as: Title I, Title II, Title VI, and District, Campus, Technology, and PE Budgets.
+Financing educational technology that is evidenced based and is correlated to physical fitness, academic achievement, school attendance, and parental engagement like the Spirit System®, is available through multiple traditional school funding streams such as: Title I, Title II, Title IV of the Every Student Succeeds Act, and District, Campus, Technology, and PE Budgets.
 To gain access to these funding sources consider inviting an administrator to participate in your online demonstration with a trained IHT representative.
 If this is not feasible, utilize information provided by IHT and the scientific community to demonstrate how the Spirit System® will facilitate increasing academic achievement and parent engagement as well as physical fitness.

 STEP 3: TARGET NONTRADITIONAL FUNDING SOURCES

 Nontraditional funding consists of everything from conducting fundraisers, accepting donations, and applying for competitive grants.